Key Information

 Regular research seminars are hosted across the School and the wider College, and there are opportunities for students to meet with and discuss their project with other research students at the University.
 The School has close ties with the University's central Doctoral School who provide a wealth of training opportunities for all research students and the chance to present their work at the annual research showcase.

-Below are some of the research areas where members of the team have particular expertise and would be happy to take on new students:
+Alongside our research groups, we have an extensive range of individual research interests across the school.
+Below are some of the areas where members of the team have particular expertise and would be happy to take on new students:

 • Health and Social Care leadership and management